-Stuffed shells filled with ricotta and spinach are a delicious main course when you use my Italian recipe.
+This stuffed shells recipe filled with ricotta and spinach are a delicious main course when you use my Italian style recipe.
 Why not try this tasty and healthier recipe for a change?
 I bet you’ll never use another one again!

 Originally published on July 6th, 2015 as part of my Miele dishwasher review.

-As you probably know by now, pasta is one of my favorite things.
+As you probably know by now, pasta is one of my favorite things, and this stuffed shells recipe is one I have been wanting to share with you.

 As an Amazon Associate I earn from qualifying purchases.

 The old photo above is some of my family in Italy; if all pasta and bread made people fat, everyone in this photo would be morbidly obese.
 Trust me on this: if you make this stuffed shells recipe and my other pasta recipes with the ingredients indicated.
-Then you make other American-style pasta recipes (I wish I could link to some, but it would not be nice to call out a bad recipe) using their ingredients, there would simply be no comparison in the flavor, nutrition, calories, overall healthiness, and quality of the final dish.
+Then you make other American-style pasta recipes using their ingredients, there would simply be no comparison in the flavor, nutrition, calories, overall healthiness, and quality of the final dish.

 What are Stuffed Shells Called in Italian?